MeteSayan/algorithms-ts/searching-algorithms/sentinel-linear-search/README.md

 - After the search is completed, the sentinel element is removed from the array before returning the result.

+The purpose of adding a sentinel is to eliminate the need for an explicit boundary check within the search loop.
+In a traditional linear search, the loop would have to check whether the end of the array is reached in each iteration, which can be computationally expensive.
+By using a sentinel, the loop condition becomes simpler, and the termination is guaranteed, improving the algorithm's efficiency.

+It's worth noting that while the Sentinel Linear Search is a small optimization, its effectiveness depends on the specific use case and the cost of the comparison operation.
+In some cases, the improvement may be negligible.

 ## Time Complexity

 - Worst Case Time Complexity: O(n)